-During the reporting period, Botany Mill received fifty-six complaints via the mill Environment Hotline and the NSW EPA, half the number received during the previous reporting period.
+During the reporting period, Botany Mill received sixteen complaints via the mill Environment Hotline and the NSW EPA, a 70% reduction on the number of complaints received during the previous reporting period.
+It is the first reporting period where no noise complaints were received.

-Table 12: Summary of complaints
+Table 11: Summary of complaints

 Nature of complaint Total Number No. of complainants

-Odour 53 Unknown
+Odour 14 Unknown

-Noise 1 Unknown
+Noise 0 0

-Waste 2 2
+Waste 1 1

-Other 0 0
+Other 1 1

-Of the fifty-three odour complaints received over the twelve-month period, only eighteen were made directly to the paper mill from six households, the remainder were to the EPA.
-The mill does not receive the details of complainants that call the EPA, only the street in which they were made from, therefore it is unknown how many complainants made reports regarding odour and noise.
+Of the fourteen odour complaints received over the twelve-month period, seven were made directly to the paper mill from the one household.
+The remaining seven were to the EPA.
+The mill does not receive the details of complainants that call the EPA, only the street in which they were made from, therefore it is unknown how many complainants made reports regarding odour, however five of the seven were made from the same street as the complainant that called the mill directly.

-The description of the odour in the complaints varies, including "foul acidic odour", "strong chemical offensive odour", "wet garbage, rotten refuse odour", "sulfur smell" and, "like vomit".
+The description of the odour in the complaints was generally reported as "strong chemical", "sour" or "foul".

 The cause of the odour complaints has not been linked to any process conditions or upsets.
-The odour strategy that was developed during the last reporting period was continued.
 Actions to reduce odour are outlined below.

-• The odour study report that was submitted to the EPA during the last reporting period identified the decanter building as the source of approximately 40% of the odour impact on the closest residences.
-Odour reduction equipment for the decanter building has been ordered and installation and commissioning of this equipment is expected to be completed during the next reporting period.
+- The odour study report previously submitted to the EPA identified the decanter building as the source of approximately 40% of the odour impact on the closest residences.
+Odour reduction equipment for the decanter building has been installed and commissioning of this equipment is currently underway and is expected to be completed by the fourth quarter of 2024. - Monitoring and measuring of mill ventilation and exhaust systems continues to improve ventilation and exhaust efficiency across the process. - Focus has been given to increasing community understanding of the site.
+Fact sheets explaining different process and environmental aspects of Botany Mill have been developed and were made available on the Opal website.